EvoShock/NEA/README.md

 # NEA
  A level Computer Science NEA
  I don't own any of the images.
 This is just temporary stuff for a personal project

+ I relaly don't think this will get finished.
+Thanks agebert (mysterious stranger) for organising eveything